IFB Rural Development Grant Program FAQs

 Q: What will be required for the grant impact reporting?

 A: The impact report will ask for a summary of the completed project and the impact it is having to date.
-It will also ask you to confirm or update the details outlined in the application such as the participants, engagement, final budget/expenditures and other relevant information.
-Having a few pictures of the project from start to finish would also be appreciated.
+It will also ask you to confirm or update the details outlined in the application such as the participants, engagement, and other relevant information.
+In addition, there is an option to provide feedback on the grant program.
+Lastly, there is an opportunity to provide pictures of the project, copies of any media coverage, etc. as this is helpful for us to have available to share when needed.

-Q: When is the grant impact reporting due?
+Q: When is the grant impact report due?

 Q: What if my project is one that needs a longer period of time to be completed due to the size or complexity of the project?